mworles/upset_detector/README.md

 ## Project Summary
-The rest of this page provides a high-level overview of the structure of this project and the results (side note: I continue to update this project privately with the intent of releasing a web tool, so this repo contains only some of the features and updates)
+The rest of this page provides a high-level overview of the structure of this project and the results (side note: I continue to update this project privately with the intent of releasing a web tool, so this repo contains only some of the features and updates).

 ### Data Sources
 By accessing public downloadable files and writing web scrapers I collected raw data in several domains